Icons in Transformation

 - Gerhard Richter

-From August 16 to November 8, 2026, The Oasis at St. Margaret’s will welcome Icons in Transformation… an opportunity to explore the icon mystery: its spiritual power transformed into masterpieces of contemporary art.
-The artist’s intention is to show how each person is shining and showing some spiritual centeredness, inspiration, and solace.
+From July 19 to November 8, 2026, The Oasis at St. Margaret’s will welcome Icons in Transformation… an opportunity to explore the icon mystery: its spiritual power transformed into masterpieces of contemporary art.

 Throughout the year, we will use this opportunity to explore the intersection between spirituality and art.
 With several programs planned, we may discover what has been said, that “art is the highest form of hope.”